Simokid/Simokid/README.md

 ## Hi there 👋

-My name is Simon-Trung Pham, I am a student at University of Central Florida taking BS in Information Technology.
+My name is Simon-Trung Pham, I have a degree in Information Technology from University of Central Florida.
 I am interested in software programming and cybersecurity!

 I am currently learning how to code in Python.